 Farm dogs get hurt—that’s a fact of life that nobody’s going to be able to change.
 No matter what your dog’s primary purpose is, getting hurt is something that just seems to be a normal part of their daily life on the homestead.

-Herding dogs do some pretty intense, high octane work, so they’re prone to muscle tears and joint injuries.
+Herding dogs do some pretty intense, high-octane work, so they’re prone to muscle tears and joint injuries.
 Livestock guardian dogs have to fight off predators big and small, so they’re prone to bites and scratches.

 Any farm dog is exposed to snakes, rusty nails and fence posts, and all the other dangerous things that come along with farm life.
-Here in central Texas, cactus spines, mesquite thorns, and sticker burrs are a daily occurrence.
+Here in central Texas, cactus spines, mesquite thorns, and sticker burrs are a daily threat.
 But if you live far from town, chances are that your farm dogs don’t see a veterinarian with any regularity.

-Read More: “Is This Organic Animal Feed Good or Evil
+Read More: “Is This Organic Animal Feed Good or Evil?”

-A Valuable Trick from a Seasoned Goatherd
+A Valuable Trick From a Seasoned Goatherd

 When Avi needs to work on an injured dog, he starts praising them immediately.
 He gives them treats, loving touches, and verbal praises to make them happy and help them to sit still.
 As soon as he starts working with the dog, the dog gets positive feedback and praise until the interaction is over.

-Marjory has seen this trick work for Avi many times—for minor tasks and some pretty difficult injuries.
+Marjory has seen this trick work for Avi many times—for both minor tasks and some pretty difficult injuries.
 Avi’s dogs wait patiently while he takes care of what needs to be done.
 The trick works so well that Marjory started using it on her own dogs, and she has seen similar results.
-Here’s Marjory to tell you about it herself: